 Estrogen, progesterone, and cortisol play a role in maintaining a healthy digestive system.
 Imbalances in these hormones can disrupt the digestive process, leading to uncomfortable symptoms like bloating, constipation, diarrhea, and acid reflux.
 Digestive issues cause pain, affect nutrient absorption, and lead to changes in appetite, such as increased or decreased hunger.

-In some cases, hormonal imbalances can also contribute to conditions like irritable bowel syndrome (IBS).
+In some cases, Poor hormone health can also contribute to conditions like irritable bowel syndrome (IBS).
 While these digestive issues are not usually life-threatening, they can significantly affect a person’s quality of life, productivity, and overall well-being.
 Addressing the underlying hormonal imbalances and adopting lifestyle modifications can help alleviate digestive symptoms.

 Bone Density Loss